Access Keys:

 Music and Performing Arts

-Welcome to the Music and Performing Arts Department of St John the Baptist College!
+Welcome to the Music and Performing Arts Department of St. John the Baptist's College!

-The Department provides opportunities for all pupils from Years 8-12 to come together to enjoy and perform music both in and out of the classroom.
-Here, diversity is celebrated within the department by holding and attending different events and productions.
+The Department provides opportunities for all pupils from Years 8-12 to come together to enjoy and perform music in and out of the classroom.
+Diversity is celebrated within the department by holding and attending different events and productions.

 Music and Performing Arts is an area of the curriculum that develops pupils sensitivities to many aspects of everyday life and prepares them for a very wide range of stimulating and challenging activities.
 It plays a central role in the development of pupils' understanding, being concerned with the education of feeling; exploration of values; practical and perceptual skills and intellectual and aesthetic development.